Definition of Technical Writing

 Our writing skills ensure the documents are easy to read and are free of errors.

-It is important that we convey the correct tone, style, and format for documents.
+It is essential that we convey the correct tone, style, and format for documents.

 Often these rules are outlined by the employing organisation in a style guide.

-We know some people prefer drawings while other prefer content, and in many cases they like both Drawings and content. graphics are important as they aid the reader to comprehend the information.
+We know some people prefer drawings while other prefer content, and in many cases, they like both drawings and content.
+Graphics are essential as they aid the reader to comprehend the information.